-- If you want more control and have grown your investing brain power lately, go with a low cost partner like Fidelity or Vanguard and create your own portfolio.
-I’m a fan of index funds like Vanguard’s VTSAX.
+If you want more control and have grown your investing brain power lately, go with a low-cost partner like Fidelity or Vanguard and create your own portfolio.

-Wherever you choose to go, I’d highly recommend avoiding commission based investment brokers.
-Based on their business model, they are more interested in selling you into specific products than advising you toward a successful retirement.
+Wherever you choose to go, I'd highly recommend avoiding commission-based financial advisors.
+Based on their business model, they can be more interested in selling you into specific products than advising you toward a successful retirement.

 2. Understand the Fees

 Once you've chosen your new partner, speak with them about the fees associated with the transfer of assets.
 Here are some good questions to ask: